The New Bipartisan Redistricting Commission

 - Del.
 Margaret Ransone of Westmoreland

-Here is a summary of the new amendment.
+Here is a summary of the new constitutional amendment.

 What’s Wrong with Redistricting in Virginia?